 Why is a positive environment at the workplace so important?
 Because it gives you the motivation to do your best at work.
-But not every work place has employees who contribute to a positive workplace.
-Unfortunately, no matter where you go, there is a jerk in every team who spoils the morale.
+But not every workplace has employees who contribute to a positive workplace.
+Unfortunately, no matter where you go, there is a jerk in every team who spoils morale.

-These ‘Jerks’ maybe of different types.
+These ‘Jerks’ may be of different types.
 And not all of them are easy to identify.
-Lucky for you, we have come up with a list of the different kinds of jerks you might meet at the workplace and how you should deal with them!
+Lucky for you, we have come up with a list of the different types of jerks at workplace and how you should deal with them!

 1. The ‘Know-It-All’ Jerk